This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 even in the face of outages and crashes, as the queue persists message data and metadata (e.g., whether that message

 has been processed).
-Note that in distributed systems theory, guaranteeing a message is delivered exactly once is
+Note that in distributed systems theory, guaranteeing that a message is delivered exactly once is

-provably impossible (if you’re curious why, look up the Two Generals Problem), so in practice, most message queues
+provably impossible (if you’re curious why, look up the two generals problem), so in practice, most message queues

-Guarantee ordering and priority
+Guaranteeing ordering and priority

-Some message queues can guarantee not only at least once delivery, but also that messages are delivered in a
+Some message queues can guarantee not only at-least-once delivery but also that messages are delivered in a

 Use message queues to run tasks in the background, with guarantees that tasks are completed and executed in a specific